Current Market Value of a Remington 870

 Remington 870s in this category are factory-fresh even if preowned.
 They should have zero wear, scratches or signs of use.
 In fact, they should never have been fired.

-These generally stay close to the MSRP (manufacturer’s suggested retail price).
-For example, a mint 870 Fieldmaster is often sold for $450 or thereabouts vs. the MSRP of $500.
-Compare that to clearly used Fieldmasters, which can cost as little as $250.
+These generally stay close to the retail price.
+For example, a mint 870 Fieldmaster is often sold for $450 vs. the retail price of $500.
+Compare that to worn Fieldmaster price tags, which are usually around $200.

 Excellent Condition